AnyLog-co/documentation/monitoring nodes.md

  'disk_percentage' : '99.05'}
 ```

-The keyword statistics is adding default statistics to the status info.
+* The keyword **statistics** in the include list adds default statistics to the status info.
 Example:
 ```anylog
 get status include statistics